taradinoc/zilf/DistFiles/README.txt

 	Contains the ZILF interactive fiction library.

 sample
 	Contains sample games for use with the library.
-When compiling these, use the -ip command line option to set the library include path.